Is Disney Vacation Club Worth It? The Pros and Cons

 Pros and Cons of Disney Vacation Club – Is DVC Worth It?

-You may think of a timeshare as being a vacation you take once a year at the same resort every year, but times have changed.
+You may think of a timeshare as a vacation you take once a year at the same resort every year.
+However, times have changed.
 Undoubtedly, DVC offers one of the most flexible vacation ownership programs out there with its points system.

 DVC ProsDVC Cons